Garlic Parm Chicken Wings (w/ Blue Cheese)

 • Stir until smooth.

-• Add in the crumbled blue cheese, 1 tsp Worcestershire, lemon juice and a pinch of salt and pepper or AP Seasoning.
+• Add in the crumbled blue cheese, 1 teaspoon Worcestershire, lemon juice and a pinch of salt and pepper or AP Seasoning.

 • Use a spoon to mash the blue cheese into the dressing until it reaches your desired texture.